Release Notes

 Follow the DirX Audit Installation Guide.

-Upgrade installation is supported only from DirX Audit 7.1, DirX Audit 7.1 SP1, DirX Audit 7.1 SP2 and DirX Audit 7.2.
+Upgrade installation is supported only from DirX Audit 7.1, DirX Audit 7.1 SP1, DirX Audit 7.1 SP2, DirX Audit 7.2 and DirX Audit 9.0.
 Please see DirX Audit Migration Guide for all required steps.

 When the installer is started in the silent mode it runs in the background.
 If you need to wait for it to finish (for example in an automated script) you can achieve it by calling the installer in a separate script or by instructing the command shell to wait for the process to finish – on Windows by calling with START /WAIT, for example: